AgeOfMarcus/ai-control/README.md

 ### What's new?

-The assistant is now able to effectively execute multiple actions in a row.
+The assistant is now able to effectively execute **multiple actions** in a row.
 It does this by calling another LLM, which comes up with a plan.
-It also has access to a bunch more Termux API tools.
+It also has access to a bunch more Termux API tools. **Voice chat** is now a mode, thanks to Termux Speech to Text, which uses your phone's engine.
+The Assistant can now **load OpenAI Plugins** to use.

-#### Just added: voice chat mode & OpenAI Plugin Loader!
+### Just added: partial **gpt-3.5-turbo** support!

 ## [Video Demo (*YouTube*)](https://www.youtube.com/watch?v=nWdNP0BInNo)